-- Drivers must obey all posted signs, arrows, control devices, and lines displayed for public safety. - 2.
+- 1. Drivers must obey all posted signs, arrows, control devices, and lines displayed for public safety. - 2.
 Driver and vehicle must be registered in accordance with state law. - 3.
-Maximum speed on campus is 20 miles per hour. - 4.
-Vehicles displaying a defaced, altered or expired decal could result in a citation. - Pedestrians have the right of way at all campus crosswalks.
-Vehicles must come to a complete stop when a pedestrian is in the crosswalk. - 6.
+Students are responsible for properly displaying a decal.
+Vehicles displaying a defaced, altered or expired decal could result in a citation. - 4.
+Pedestrians have the right of way at all campus crosswalks.
+Vehicles must come to a complete stop when a pedestrian is in the crosswalk. - 5.
 Vehicles displaying a student decal must park in spaces with unmarked wheel stops.
-Parking in a space marked Visitor or Reserved at any time will result in a citation. - Licensed motorcycles must display a parking decal and are subject to four-wheel vehicle regulations. - 8.
-Parking or driving on planted areas or sidewalks is prohibited. - 9.
-No overnight parking is permitted, except for College-sanctioned and authorized educational or athletic activities. - 10.
-Vehicles may occupy only one parking space and are not permitted to park or stand curbside, in a fire lane or in a no parking area.
+Parking in a space marked Visitor or Reserved at any time will result in a citation. - 6.
+Licensed motorcycles must display a parking decal and are subject to four-wheel vehicle regulations. - 7.
+Parking or driving on planted areas or sidewalks is prohibited. - No overnight parking is permitted, except for College-sanctioned and authorized educational or athletic activities.

+9. Vehicles may occupy only one parking space and are not permitted to park or stand curbside, in a fire lane or in a no parking area.